abical/abical.github.io/README.md

 ### Art Career

-Abigail is a mixed media artist with heavy experience with virtual media and a background in traditional art.
+Abigail is a mixed media artist with heavy experience in virtual media and a background in traditional art.
 A detailed list of Abigail's projects can be found on her [projects page](./artPage.html).

+### Tutoring Experience

+Starting in middle school years, Abigail began tutoring her peers and younger students in many subjects ranging from math, French, and English.
+Now, Abigail has been tutoring students for over 6 years.
+She started working [through GoPeer](https://gopeer.org/profile/5db4d6da8f188f5481853b3b?referrer=wS1vzq), an online tutoring resource that connects students with undergraduate tutors, in December of 2019.
+Since then, she has hosted over 100 tutoring sessions through the platform.

 To see more of Abigail or to inquire about her tutoring services, explore the pages located along the sidebar.

 ## Abigail's Previous Accomplishments
 -------------------------